 To try to find out if the cat is actually lost check it for a name tag and contact the owner.

 If the cat has managed to remove their collar then try asking around and some humans put little paper collars on them with their contact number and 'please ring me' on it.

 That way the human can ring you and confirm if the cat is lost or if you are now on 'their round'.

 This is a general guide for humans that are not sure what to do.

 There will be circumstances where different things apply.

-The main thing is if you are not sure, ask a local vet for advice.
+The main thing is if you are not sure, ask a local dog warden or vet for advice.